On average your neighbors pay $58 a month.See Your Rates

 Last year, 7,554 people used QuoteWizard to compare auto insurance quotes in Akron, OH from multiple companies.

-This is our list of the most common car insurance companies reported by QuoteWizard users living in Akron, OH last year.
+This is our list of the most common car insurance companies reported by QuoteWizard users living in Akron, Ohio last year.
 Only 470 of these users did not have insurance at the time they requested a quote.

 Other popular Akron, Ohio car insurance companies: Safeco, Erie, Travelers, MetLife, USAA, Country Financial, Hartford, and General Accident Insurance.